Preparing to submit work

 - make your feedback and evaluations specific, objective and constructive.

-From September 2021 the standard referencing style at Sheffield Hallam University is APA 7th.
+The standard referencing style at Sheffield Hallam University is APA 7th.

 - New students will use APA 7th from September 2021.